-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
-20549
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

-FORM 10-K

-ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the Fiscal Year Ended December 31, 2014

-OR

-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-Commission file number 1-35416

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of Incorporation or Organization)

-26-3718801 (I.R.S.
-Employer Identification No.)

-8490 Progress Drive, Suite 300 Frederick, Maryland 21701 (Address of Principal Executive Offices) (Zip Code) (301) 682-0600 (Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Securities Act:

-Title of each class:

-Common Stock, par value \$0.01 per share

-Name of each exchange on which registered: New York Stock Exchange

-Securities registered pursuant to Section 12(g) of the Securities Act: None

-Indicate by a check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗹 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15 (d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗹

-The aggregate market value of the outstanding common stock held by non-affiliates of the registrant as of June 30, 2014, the last business day of the registrant's most recently completed second fiscal quarter, was \$2,978,580,861 based on the closing price of \$55.44 per share, as reported on the New York Stock Exchange.

-As of February 24, 2015, 53, 324, 845 shares of the common stock of the registrant were issued and outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Part III of Form 10-K Certain sections of the Proxy Statement for the 2015 Annual Meeting of Shareholders for U.S. Silica Holdings, Inc.
+Washington, D.C.
+20549 FORM 10-K 1 ANNUAL REPORT PURSUANT TO SECTION 13 (For the Fiscal Year Ended December 31, 2015) OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 OR TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1 Commission file number 1-35416 US SILICA® 934 U.S. Silica Holdings, Inc. Exact name of registrant as specified in its charter) Delaware 2 26-3718801 (State or other jurisdiction of Incorporation or Organization) • S.S.
+Employer tiffication No.) Securities s registered pursuant to Section 12(b) of the Securities Act: Title of each class: Common Stock, par value \$0.01 per sh change on which registered: rk Stock Exchange Securities re egistered pursuant to Section 12(g) of the Securities Act: None ) d Indicate by check mark if the registrant is not required to Indicate by check mark whether the registrant (1) has fit eding 12 months (or for such shorter period that the regist lays.
+Yes ☑ No □ Indicate by check mark whether the registrant has subm wn seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yn to file reports pursuant to Section 13 or Section 15 (d) of the Act.
+Iteld all reports required to be filed by Section 13 or 15(d) of the Securant was required to file such reports), and (2) has been subject to subjec Yes □ No ☑ urities Exchange Act of 1934 during the uch filing requirements for the past ve Data File required to be submitted and nd ont iis post such files).
+Yes ☑ No □ Indicate by check mark if disclosure of delinquent filers ained, to the best of the registrant's knowledge, in definiti Form 10-K. ☑ his chapter) during the preceding 12 months (or for such shorter per spursuant to Item 405 of Regulation S-K (§229.405 of this chapter) are proxy or information statements incorporated by reference in Particle accelerated filer, an accelerated filer, a non-accelerated filer or a supporting company" in Rule 12b-2 of the Exchange Act. is not contained herein, and will not be rt III of this Form 10-K or any amendment to ge accelerated filer ☑ Accelerated fi iler \square n-accelerated filer Smaller repor Indicate by check mark whether the registrant is a shell The aggregate market value of the outstanding common ntly completed second fiscal quarter, was \$1,562,047,655 company (as defined in Rule 12b-2 of the Act).
+Yes \(\sigma\) No \(\overline{\overline{\text{\text{No}}}}\) n stock held by non-affiliates of the registrant as of June 30, 2015, the based on the closing price of \$29.36 per share, as reported on the Normon stock of the registrant were issued and outstanding. ne last business day of the registrant's most

-U.S. Silica Holdings, Inc. FORM 10-K For the Fiscal Year Ended December 31, 2014 TABLE OF CONTENTS
+U.S. Silica Holdings, Inc. FORM 10-K For the Fiscal Year Ended December 31, 2015

+TABLE OF CONTENTS